AdityaKarn/chat-app-nodeJS/README.md

 Deployed on -> https://adikarn-chat-app.herokuapp.com/

-npm libraries used - socketio and express js libraries used - mustache, moment, qs
+npm libraries used - socketio and express.

+js libraries used - mustache, moment, qs

 HOW TO RUN LOCALLY->